franciscop/franciscop.github.io/blog/promises-and-streams-in-javascript/readme.md

 read("./readme.md").pipeTo(write("./readme4.md"));
 ```

 This is probably going to be the tricky one, specially in the `write()` since we don't have much room there for mistakes, but let's try anyway!
-The first thing we do is try to modify our `read()` to add the `pipeTo()` characteristic of Web Streams.
-We're going to transform the Node.js stream to Web stream and clean the file a bit:
+First thing is to modify `read()` to add the `pipeTo()` characteristic of Web Streams.
+We're going to transform the Node.js stream to Web stream:

 ```js
 import { Readable, Writable } from "node:stream";